 Misc menu item Function Show firmware version Displays the current firmware version.
 Reboot Causes the module to reboot.
 Show MIDI history Continuously shows the last four MIDI messages received.
 Test inputs Enters a mode which displays an oscilloscope-like view of the inputs, and shows the raw input ADC codes.
 Intended for factory use only.
 Test outputs Enters a mode which generates a continuous test signal on all eight of the module's outputs.
 Intended for factory use only.
 Test FHX-8GT Enters a mode which steps between the 16 outputs of an attached FHX-8GT expander (in expansion slot 0).
 Intended for factory use only.
 Test FHX-8CV Enters a mode which generates a continuous test signal on all eight of an attached FHX-8CV expander's outputs (in expansion slot 1).
 Intended for factory use only.
+Flash FHX-8GTs Updates the firmware on attached FHX-8GT modules.
+Flash FHX-8CVs Updates the firmware on attached FHX-8CV modules.
+Show stats Shows various statistics which may be useful when debugging.
+Show hardware info Shows details of the hardware - the MCU type and revision, and the revision number of the FH-2 hardware.
 Send all CCs Send out MIDI CCs for all mapped controllers (useful to resync a MIDI controller so moving faders doesn't cause a jump).